ansys/pyoptislang/doc/source/user_guide/run_python.rst

 Executing commands from the optiSLang Python API
 ================================================
-When optiSLang is active, you can send individual Python commands to it as a genuine Python class.
+When optiSLang is active, you can send individual Python commands to it as a genuine Python snippet.
 For example, this code gets general information about the sensitivity
 actor:

 .. code:: python